 When you run an ad on social media, you want it to have the greatest impact possible.
 In event marketing, that means stopping the audience mid-scroll and getting them excited about attending — even if they’ve never heard about your event before.
+Therefore, it’s important to create your event ads design plan carefully.

 Facebook and Instagram both let you create event ads that get people’s attention, even if you’ve never created social media ads before.
 Here’s how to use these platforms to your best advantage, from choosing the right images to crafting compelling copy.